PavanRangani/docs/docs/prd/chat/my-chats.md

 - Entities are sorted on entity type in order of - Joint, Individual, Partnership, Trusts, Foundation, Estate.
 Each entity type is alphabetically sorted.
 - If this filter is already applied and the user changes the family, the system will first reset the Entity filter to the default state.

 #### Section

 - Multiselect dropdown of Section
 - Default value is `All`.
 - Values are same as the [Master](../tasks/task-instance.md#section-master)

 #### My Tasks

 - Toggle switch.
-By default, it is ON.
-It means shows only those tasks where the login user is in the RACI roles.
+By default, it is OFF.
+It means shows all tasks regardless of login user is in RACI or not.
-- If the user changes it to OFF, shows all tasks regardless of login user is in RACI or not.
+- If the user changes it to ON, shows only those tasks where the login user is in the RACI roles.
-- For `Unread/Pinned Chat` group, default it is OFF.

 #### Active Chat

 - Toggle switch.
-By default, it is OFF.
-Means shows all tasks regardless of it has any chat or not.
+By default, it is ON.
+Means shows only those tasks having any chat.
-- If the user changes it to OFF, shows only those tasks having any chat.
+- If the user changes it to OFF, shows all tasks regardless of it has any chat or not.

 #### Only Unread/Pinned

-- Applicable only for `Unread/Pinned Chat` group.
 - Toggle switch.
-By default, it is OFF.
-Means shows all tasks regardless of it has any unread notification or not
+By default, it is ON.
+Means shows only unread Chat and Pinned Tasks.
-- If user changes it to ON, shows only unread Chat Tasks.
+- If user changes it to OFF, shows all tasks regardless of unread notification or Pinned task.

-Discussion point
-- If families have one unread Chat (No Pin task available), the user marks that task as unread.
-So should the user move to the next family or not?
-- If families have one unread Chat and it has also some Pinned tasks, the user marks that task as unread.
-Should the user move to the next family or not?
-Current Behavior: Currently, we only show the unread task and now if the user reads that task, the user will be moved to the next family.
-If it is the last, stay the same as the family and its group will change.
+### Design Decision

+**Why are we only shown unread/pinned task chats?**

+Currently, each family has many tasks.
+So when a user clicks on any family to view that family's task chat, the server takes more time to respond.
+That's why we only show unread/pinned task chats so that the server can respond in less time.